maxr0964/cse15l-lab-reports/lab-report-3.md

 * Source: https://www.gnu.org/software/grep/manual/grep.html

 **Function 3 - Extended Regular Expressions**
-* Using the -E flag with grep allows the use of parentheses to apply operators to groups of patterns.
+* Using the <code>-E</code> flag with grep allows the use of parentheses to apply operators to groups of patterns.
 * For example, searching for files that contain 'beach' and 'ocean' or 'ocean' and 'cliff'.
 ```
 grep -E -r -w -l '(beach.*ocean)|(ocean.*cliff)' written_2